atonderski/future-object-detection/README.md

 ## Pretrained Models

+We provide pre-trained models on NuImages and NuScenes for a few prediction horizons.
+The AP50 scores are computed for **future object detection**, meaning that the model predicts all the future bounding boxes, and the score is the AP50 of the predicted bounding boxes against the ground truth of the future image.
+The exact training configurations can be found under `runs/`.

 | Model                | Horizon  | Dataset  | AP50 Car | AP50 Pedestrian | Link                                                                              |
 | -------------------- | -------- | -------- | -------- | --------------- | --------------------------------------------------------------------------------- |
 | Spatiotemporal + IMU | 500ms    | NuImages | 43.5     | 15.5            | [google drive](https://drive.google.com/file/d/1BkKvCfrJYORvRtPRAr5Uonltc4Nf4IGa) |